PoojaPandeyPihu/Python_Practice/README.md

 Q1 Given a year, determine whether it is a leap year.
 If it is a leap year, return the Boolean True, otherwise return False.
 Note that the code stub provided reads from STDIN and passes arguments to the is_leap function.
 It is only necessary to complete the is_leap function.

+Q2  Print the list of integers from  through  as a string, without spaces.